MKShots/mkshots/README.md

 ## 👋 Hi there, I'm Meeth!

 I’m a former financial analyst turned data scientist, with a sharp eye for patterns and an obsession for tech that makes life smarter.

----

-### 💼 Who Am I?
-- 🎓 Master's student in Business Analytics | UCL
-- 💼 Former Financial Analyst with experience in stakeholder communication and process automation
-- 📈 Passionate about transforming messy data into clean, actionable intelligence
-- ⚙️ Currently exploring **Agentic AI Auditing** and **Data Engineering**

----
-### 🔍 About Me

 I’m pursuing my Master’s while working on real-world machine learning projects that blend intuition, analytics and engineering.
 My projects blend business understanding with technical expertise to drive insights and impact.

 ---